 Your contemplative/analytical posts are some of my favorites here!
 They always make great points, most of which I agree with and some that make me think more.

-On the interest rates coming up.
+On future interest rates.
 Not only do I agree, it's also something that we've not been posting the impacts of enough here.

 President Trump only appoints people that he rigorously vets as those that will follow his agenda.
 Competence is an after thought in the process and we can see the results everywhere.
 So the market knows that the new head of the Fed(with his previous appointees, will likely aggressively cut interest rates for him.
 Like you said, this will stimulate the economy, which is bullish the stock market for several reasons.